core-wg/comi/draft-ietf-core-comi.md

 notification instance:
 : An instance of a schema node of type notification, specified in a YANG module implemented by the server.
-The instance is generated in the server at the occurrence of the corresponding event and reported by an event stream.
+The instance is generated in the server at the occurrence of the corresponding event and reported by an event stream resource.

 list instance identifier:
 : Handle used to identify a YANG data node that is an instance of a YANG "list"